Consistency of Variational Inference for Nonlinear Inverse Problems of Partial Differential Equations: Contraction with extra unknown parameters

-we derive \eqref{Fractionalerror} that gives an estimate of the contraction error of the variational posterior.
-Though we did not obtain a convergence rate, we can choose terminal time $T$ to make the terms $T^{-\beta_0}\abs{\beta_0-\hat{\beta}}$ and $|T^{-\beta_0}-T^{-\hat{\beta}}|$ as small as possible, which means that the approximation error of the variational posterior $\hat{Q}$ to the ground truth $q_0$ can be arbitrarily small. \begin{remark} Recently, Jing and Yamamoto \cite{Frac_jing2022simultaneous} demonstrated the simultaneous uniqueness of identifying multiple parameters (including fractional order and spatially dependent potential) in a one-dimensional subdiffusion/diffusion-wave ($0<\alpha<2$) equation.
+{Though we did not verify \cref{condstabmodel} for the forward map $\mathcal{G_{\beta}}$, this condition is not overly restrictive for inverse problems.
+Simultaneous recovery of two unknown parameters is widely studied, and conditional stability results satisfying our Condition 6.2 can be established for several problems \cite{simultaneous_yamamoto_simultaneous_2001,simultaneous_yang_multi-parameters_2020,simultaneous_ma_simultaneous_2024}.
+Specifically, see \cref{extracondition} in the Supplementary Material \cite{Zu2024AoS}, the time-fractional subdiffusion equation studied in \cite{simultaneous_ma_simultaneous_2024}.} \begin{remark} Recently, Jing and Yamamoto \cite{Frac_jing2022simultaneous} demonstrated the simultaneous uniqueness of identifying multiple parameters (including fractional order and spatially dependent potential) in a one-dimensional subdiffusion/diffusion-wave ($0<\alpha<2$) equation.
 Previous studies have explored the conditional stability of recovering fractional order and spatially dependent potential from terminal measurements $u_{\beta,q}(T)$ respectively \cite{Frac_li2020stability,jin2023inverse}.
-However, to our knowledge, there is no conditional stability estimate for simultaneously recovering fractional order and spatially dependent potential that satisfies Condition \ref{condstabmodel}.
-Our derived conditional stability estimate \eqref{Fracstabilityestimate} suggests that for the terminal measure $u_{\beta,q}(T)$, which can always be represented by a time-dependent and a time-independent term, the time-dependent term vanishes as the terminal time $T$ becomes sufficiently large, and the information in the time-independent term can accurately recover the truth $q_0$ (see Appendix B.2).
-However, the estimate \eqref{Fracstabilityestimate} did not verify Condition \ref{condstabmodel} for the forward map $\mathcal{G_{\beta}}$ defined by \eqref{forwardmapFrac}.
+However, to our knowledge, there is no conditional stability estimate for simultaneously recovering fractional order and spatially dependent potential that satisfies \cref{condstabmodel}.
+Our derived conditional stability estimate \cref{Fracstabilityestimate} suggests that for the terminal measure $u_{\beta,q}(T)$, which can always be represented by a time-dependent and a time-independent term, the time-dependent term vanishes as the terminal time $T$ becomes sufficiently large, and the information in the time-independent term can accurately recover the truth $q_0$ (see Appendix B.2).
+However, the estimate \cref{Fracstabilityestimate} did not verify \cref{condstabmodel} for the forward map $\mathcal{G_{\beta}}$ defined by \cref{forwardmapFrac}.
 This issue is beyond the scope of the current paper and remains an open question for future research. \end{remark}